OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

 ## Compensation and Gender

-The following chart was a pleasant surprise to all of us: **women are starting our in our field with a higher compensation than men**.
-This was surprising because we constantly hear reports that our industry tends to pay men more than women even when there is a comparable experience; but not in this community. 😊
+The following chart was a pleasant surprise to all of us: **women are starting out in our field with a higher compensation than men**.
+This was surprising because we constantly hear reports that our industry tends to pay men more than women even when there is a comparable experience level; but not in this community. 😊

 The story changes, however, with senior-level jobs as men are still getting paid more for those jobs.

 <img src="/assets/authors/sergiocruz/2017-salaries/6-pay-by-exp-and-gender.png" class="img-large img-center" alt="Developers compensation by experience level and gender in Orlando, FL in 2017" />

-**What this means to you:** Regardless of gender, **now** is a great time to get started with development.
+**What this means to you:** Regardless of gender, _now_ is a great time to get started with development.

 ---